carpentriesoffline/offlinedatasci/paper.md

 ---
-# Offlinedatasci: A Python package for managing Data Science software installers when limited access to the internet is anticipated
+title: "Offlinedatasci: A Python package for managing Data Science software installers when limited access to the internet is anticipated"

 tags:
   - Python